snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 }
 {% endhighlight %}

-You then generate the JSONSchema for this event using [Schema Guru][schema-guru] and add some ammendments:
+You then generate the JSON Schema for this event using [Schema Guru][schema-guru]:

 {% highlight json %}
 {